zzo/JUTE/v8/README.md

 ### Javascript Requirements

 Your Javascript test file must 'use' the 'gallery-jute' module.
+This will also pull in the YUI3 'test' module.

 Below is the corresponding test file to the above HTML file - I'll point out the interesting lines below: